 Jenkins headed the strategic arm of the Southwest Airlines Pilot Association, a powerful transportation union.
 During his five-year tenure, he assisted in the facilitation of the merger between two public companies (LUV/AAI) and the resultant workforce seniority integration which was completed without requiring union-forced arbitration.
 He testified before the Department of Justice Anti-trust division regarding the projected competitive effects of the Southwest Airlines/AirTran Airways merger.

-Jenkins received his MBA with honors from the University of Chicago, where his team placed second in the Polsky New Venture Challenge.
-He participated in the Private Equity Lab at the venture capital firm Arch Development Partners, concentrating on the commercialization of university research.
+Jenkins received his MBA with honors from the University of Chicago, where his team placed second in the Polsky New Venture Challenge (Varna Research, a medical device testing company).
 He served on the Booth admissions committee for five years.

 In 1992 as a biomedical entrepreneur, Jenkins founded Electrogram, a biomedical data firm which serves cardiac device developers.
 He co-founded Ann Arbor Biomedical, a cardiac device test developer that received a National Institute of Health (NIH) innovation phase I grant and he currently serves as an investor and board member of Cardioalarm, which also received phase I and phase II NIH grants to develop a subcutaneous arrhythmia monitor.

 Jenkins is an active investor in startup ventures and commercial real estate.
 He holds a patent on the design and testing of implantable cardioverter devices.